coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

 in-person courses.

-Our solution is "parallel chat", or as we typically call it "HackMD" after the service we started using - although it's not really specific to that HackMD, and neither is it a chat platform.
+Our solution is "parallel chat", or as we typically call it "HackMD" after the service we started using, [hackmd.io](https://hackmd.io) - although it's not really specific to that HackMD, and neither is it a chat platform.
 Basically, it's on online document (think etherpad/Google Docs/etc) that everyone can see and edit at the same time.
 Instead of asking question by voice or via classic (linear) chat,